pearcej/complex/_sources/Graphs/Connected.rst

+..
+Copyright (C)  Jan Pearce
+    This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 .. _G_6:

 Connected Graphs
 ----------------

-A graph is connected if there is a path from every node to every other node.
+A graph is `connected` if there is a path from every node to every other node.

 For many applications involving graphs, it is useful to check whether a graph is connected.
 Fortunately, there is a simple algorithm that does it.